stanleyxu2005/dutil/README.md

 ## Getting Started ##

-The project requires diverse a-grade 3rd-party open source runtime libraries.
+The project requires diverse 3rd-party open source runtime libraries.

 1. Goto the directory 'include' and download these open source libraries.
    a.
 These libraries does not have any license issues.